Misinformation on Social Media Leads to Ineffective Voting Decisions

 Vocabulary Questions

-1. What does “group payoffs” mean?
+1. What does “group payoff” mean in the sentence?
 “Misinformation reduced the overall quality of decision-making, resulting in poorer voting outcomes and lower group payoffs.”
 Use it in a sentence.

-2. What does “partisan views” mean?
+2. What does “partisan view” mean?
 “People tend to engage more with information that aligns with their existing beliefs, which can reinforce partisan views and further entrench misinformation.”
 Use it in a sentence.

-3. What does “political biases” mean?
+3. What does “political bias” mean?
 “Additionally, each participant had a unique partisan preference, which created a personal bias toward one of the outcomes, simulating real-world political biases.”
 Use it in a sentence.

 1. How might misinformation on social media cause people to make wrong choices?